-Professor and Head of the School of Design
+Professor and Director of the Transition Design Institute

-Terry Irwin is the Head of the School of Design at Carnegie Mellon University and from 2009 until 2019 she was the Head of School.
+Terry Irwin is Director of the Transition Design Institute at Carnegie Mellon University and from 2009 until 2019 she was the Head of School.
 Terry has been teaching at the University level since 1986.
 Her research is in Transition Design, a new area of design study, practice and research that argues for societal transition toward more sustainable futures.
 Terry, along with Gideon Kossoff and Cameron Tonkinwise developed Transition Design and integrated into programs and curricula at the School of Design in 2014.